oracle-livelabs/database/datapump-x-platform-migration/01-PreparationTarget/PreparationTarget.md

 - Connected to the Hands On Lab

-## Task 1: Open Terminal Window and Create OS Target Directory
+## Task 1: Open Terminal Window, Create OS Target Directory and Unzip XTTS ZIP File

+### Open Terminal Window
 Open two terminal Windows by clicking on the Terminal icon
 ![terminal](./images/Terminal.png " ")

-For better visibility the source database will use a light blue and the target database a light green background.<br>
+For better visibility the source database will use a light blue and the target database a light green background.

+### Create OS Target Directory
 Activate the target terminal window and create a directory for the XTTS TARGET files.

   ```